© UNHCR/Antwan Chnkdji

 The JDC is located at UN City in Copenhagen, staffed equally by the World Bank and UNHCR.

 Our Management Committee, which oversees the work of the Center, has equal representation from both institutions alongside donors to the JDC and refugee hosting countries.
 The Management Committee held its first meeting on January 31, 2020, with representatives from UNHCR, the World Bank, donor countries including Denmark, the United States of America and the European Union (EU), and refugee hosting countries Kenya, Uganda, and Pakistan.
 The Committee broadly endorsed the Center’s mission and objectives, further acknowledging building the foundations of the Center’s theory of change and results framework.

 The Strategic Advisory Council (SAC), which informs the Management Committee, is represented by over 68 various organizations and stakeholders including non-profits, international organizations, UN agencies, refugee voices, academics, data specialists, and member countries.
 The SAC is not a decision-making body, but rather a forum for exchange of ideas, and open space for guidance, advice and discussion with the Management Committee and the JDC.
 The membership of SAC and the Center’s other partnerships will be expanded based on complementarity and synergies.

 and Funding for the JDC

-The JDC is funded by the Government of Denmark represented by the Danish Ministry of Foreign Affairs, EU represented by the EU Directorate-General for International Cooperation and Development (DEVCO), and the US Government represented by the US Bureau of Population, Refugees and Migration (BPRM).
+The JDC is funded by the Government of Denmark represented by the Danish Ministry of Foreign Affairs, EU represented by the EU Directorate-General for International Partnerships (INTPA), and the US Government represented by the US Bureau of Population, Refugees and Migration (PRM).
 Donors to the JDC made a total pledge of $25,671,380.